Nerthus: "Mother Earth" and the Roman cult of Cybele

 In his description of Nerthus, Tacitus refers to the goddess as "Mother Earth" (Terra Mater).
-This has been received by scholars in a variety of ways and impacted early manuscript readings of the deity's name (especially Herthum, see "Name and manuscript variations" section above).
+This has been received by scholars in a variety of ways and affected early manuscript readings of the deity's name (especially Herthum, see "Name and manuscript variations" section above).
 In his assessment of the Old Norse personification of earth (Jörð, a goddess in Norse mythology), McKinnell says that the Old Norse earth personification does not appear to be notably connected to the Vanir, Njörðr, and/or Nerthus.
 He concludes that "it seems likely that Tacitus equates Nerthus with Terra Mater as an interpretatio Romana, a translation into terms his Roman readers would find familiar."
 John Lindow says that Tacitus's "identification with Mother Earth probably has much less to do with Jörd in Scandinavian mythology than with fertility goddesses in many cultures".

-The Phyrgian goddess Cybele had been absorbed into the Roman pantheon by Tacitus's time, and Tacitus himself served as a priest in the cult of Cybele, which included duties such as washing a sacred cult stone.
+The Phrygian goddess Cybele had been absorbed into the Roman pantheon by Tacitus's time, and Tacitus served as a priest in the cult of Cybele, which included duties such as washing a sacred cult stone.
 Similar to Tacitus's description of Nerthus, Cybele was at times closely connected to or conflated with the concept of Terra Mater ('Mother Earth') through her identity as Mater Deum ('Mother of the Gods'), and was at times depicted with a chariot pulled by lions.

 Modern influence

 The minor planet 601 Nerthus is named after Nerthus.
 The form "Hertha" was adopted by several German football clubs.

 Up until its superseding as the dominant reading, Hertha had some influence in German popular culture.
 For example, Hertha and Herthasee (see "location" section above) play major roles in German novelist Theodor Fontane's 1896 novel Effi Briest.

-Nerþuz is a character that appears in Fire Emblem Heroes.
+Nerþuz is a character who appears in Fire Emblem Heroes.

+Herta (named The Great Herta in the game) is a character from Honkai: Star Rail.